97th Infantry Division (United States): World War II

-Because the activation rate of Army units in late 1942 was proceeding faster than the expected induction rate of new soldiers and there was an urgent need for personnel to participate in the Operation Torch landings in North Africa planned for November 1942, the reorganization of the 97th was deferred until early 1943 and three partially-trained divisions were stripped to less than 50 percent strength.
+The 97th Infantry Division was ordered into active military service on 25 February 1943 at Camp Swift, Texas, the last of the Organized Reserve infantry divisions to enter active duty.
 Most of the cadre for the 97th came from the 95th Infantry Division stationed at Fort Sam Houston, Texas.
 In February 1944 the division was moved to Fort Leonard Wood, Missouri, for additional training.
-During 1944, approximately 5,000 soldiers were stripped from the division and sent as replacements to other units in Europe.
+During 1944, approximately 5,000 soldiers were stripped from the division and sent as replacements to other units.
 Division strength was eventually restored when the Army Specialized Training Program and aviation cadet training program were sharply reduced or terminated and many of their personnel were reassigned to Army Ground Forces for retraining as infantry.

 In July 1944 the division relocated to Camp San Luis Obispo, California.
 Under the supervision of the Navy and Marine Corps, the division began amphibious training and exercises at Camp Callan, Coronado Strand, San Clemente Island, San Nicolas Island and Camp Pendleton.
 In September 1944 the 97th was transferred to Camp Cooke, California, for further amphibious training.

 In early January 1945, General Dwight D. Eisenhower, the Supreme Commander of Allied forces on the Western Front, was alarmed over the swift progress the Germans had made during the waning Battle of the Bulge and was concerned that the Germans could move additional reinforcements to the west from the Eastern Front.
 He requested additional divisions over and above those already earmarked for the European theater.
 The 86th and 97th Infantry Divisions, allocated for service in the Pacific, were ordered to the European Theater of Operations (ETO) instead for the final assault on Germany.
 The strength of the division upon deployment in Europe was 600 officers and 14,000 men.